 In 2020, the penny debate gained new attention as the COVID-19 pandemic led to a nationwide coin shortage.
 With more consumers moving toward contactless payment methods, news sources from Fortune to NPR began asking: Is the penny finally on its way out?

 Reasons to Retire the Penny

-The arguments for halting production of pennies basically boil down to the fact that “they’re more trouble than they’re worth.”
+The arguments for halting production of pennies basically boil down to the idea that “they’re more trouble than they’re worth.”
 Pennies today are worth almost nothing, but they still cost money to produce and consume vast quantities of natural resources.
-To anti-penny activists, that’s a lot of costs for a coin that can’t even buy a ball of gum anymore.

 1. They’re Useless

 When the Baby Boomers were young, a penny still had some value.
 In the 1960s and early 1970s, an ice cream cone might only set you back a nickel or a dime.